Release 0.96

 Multiple Links.

-You can supply multiple -link
+You can supply multiple -link options to link to any

 number of external generated documents.
 Specify a different link option for